NASCAR caught Joey Logano wearing an amphibious-like glove in a cheating violation

 “This obviously goes one step further, and that glove becomes not only a competition problem but it goes one step further because it becomes a safety violation.”

-All equipment must be approved by The SFI Foundation Inc., which is a nonprofit organization that has administered the standards for the quality assurance of specialty performance and racing equipment since 1978.
-NASCAR was unsure the material used to create the webbing effect was even fire retardant.
+All equipment must be approved by The SFI Foundation Inc., a nonprofit organization that has administered the standards for the quality assurance of specialty performance and racing equipment since 1978.
+NASCAR was unsure if the material used to create the webbing effect was fire retardant.

+Logano said at Las Vegas he would never have used the glove if he thought it was dangerous, which "I personally did not."

+“I would never have put myself in a situation where I feel unsafe,” Logano said.
+"I have kids.
+I have a wife.
+I have a family that I care way more about than race cars, so no, I didn’t feel concerned about what we did.
+I didn’t race with it.
+Qualifying on speedways is pretty simple.”

 Logano was penalized last Sunday morning when he forfeited the second-place starting position and was dropped to the back of the field at Atlanta.
 He also had to serve a drive-through penalty on pit road once he took the green flag as the competition penalty.